design-automation-edu/urban-prototyping-2018/yih_xi/iteration3.md

 <p align="center"><img src="imgs/iteration3_GW.jpg" width = "1000">
 <p align="center"> 4 analysis of good windows

-Unexpectedly, as what we observe from iteration 1, the high percentage of "good" windows has still maintained although statistically, it has decreased by 1%.
-The percentage of "good" views and good window ratio is still positive overall.
+The readings for good windows has been contradicatory.
+The percentage showcases a high of 83.2% when the simulation has described multiples of "bad" windows.
+In stark contrast, the view factor and good window ratio has visibly improved.

 ````
 Percentage of Good Windows: 83.2%